HowidaSamir/BaseRecalibration_Benchmarking/Proposal.md

 **V. Discussion**

+Base recalibrator applies a "yates" correction for low occupancy bins.
+Rather than inferring the true Q score from mismatches bases.
+GATK actually infer it from (# mismatches + 1) / (# bases + 2).
+This deals very nicely with overfitting problems, which has only a minor impact on data sets with billions of bases but is critical to avoid overconfidence in rare bins in sparse data.
+Although Base recalibration is critical step but it can't work well on a small number of aligned reads as it expects to see more than 100M bases per read group.
+So we can not count on base recalibration in all cases.

 *Challenges*

 1. VCF file of known variants have been very challenging.
 We believe that VCF files are not well-curated even if they are uploaded on reliable data resources like Ensemble for example.
 We struggled to solve many errors found in whole-genome VCF file (latest release) and also individual VCF files for chromosomes 1, 15, and 21.